BurdaMagazinOrg/thunder-distribution/modules/thunder_paragraphs/README.md

 Create a gallery by giving a name and select or upload some images.
 Galleries will be displayed as sliding images.

 ### Media
-Include an image or a video where ever you want in you content.
+Include an image or a video where ever you want in your content.
 Just select an existing from the Media-Browser or upload a new one.

 ### Instagram
 An Instagram link is everything you need for this paragraph.
 Thunder will do the rest for you.